PATLITE-Corporation/LR5-LAN_windows_c_example/README.md

-# LR5-LAN_linux_python_example
+# LR5-LAN_windows_C_example

 The outline of the sample program for controlling LR5-LAN by socket communication is described.

-The purpose of this program is to control Linux in python language.
+The purpose of this program is to control windows in C language.

 If you have any enquiries about sample source code or our products, please contact us from below the URL.